shanesturrock/bioit/docs/BioIT-repository.md

     openssl req -key private.key -new -out server.csr openssl x509 -signkey private.key -in server.csr -req -days 365 -out server.crt

-Put the crt and key files inside /etc/nginx/ssl and reference them from nginx.conf
+Put the crt and key files inside `/etc/nginx/ssl` and reference them from `nginx.conf`

-If you created the key with a passphrase, create global.pass inside /etc/nginx/ssl and make it only readable by root.
+If you created the key with a passphrase, create `global.pass` inside `/etc/nginx/ssl` and make it only readable by root.
 Put the passphrase inside this which will allow nginx to decrypt the certs and serve them.
+Uncomment the relevant line in the `nginx.conf` file.

 A DNS entry needs to exist for the aliases used in the conf file so make sure that's done.

+Lastly, you need to start nginx:

+    sudo systemctl start nginx

-Lastly, you need to start nginx and if you have SELinux enabled, it will fail to work with a bad gateway message so set SELinux to permissive as we've already seen:
+If you have SELinux enabled, it will fail to work with a bad gateway message so set SELinux to permissive as we've already seen:

     sudo setenforce permissive
     sudo grep denied /var/log/audit/audit.log | audit2allow -M nginx-module